deeppines/frontend-template/README.md

  npm install -g bower
 ```

-+ Copy files in the working directory and run it in the console.<br>
++ Copy files in the working directory and run it in the console.
 + Initialize git in working directory

 ```js